 Email: *protected email*

-Dr. Vita Akstinaite is Head of the master’s program in Global Leadership and Strategy and part-time Associate Professor at ISM University of Management and Economics.
+Dr. Vita Akstinaite is Head of the master’s program in Global Leadership and Strategy and Professor at ISM University of Management and Economics.
 Besides her position at ISM, she is also a Lecturer in Management and a College Board Member at Murdoch University in Perth, Australia.
 Her previous experience includes working in the United Kingdom at the London School of Economics and Political Science and Queen Mary University.
 Vita is also a business consultant with ten years’ experience in working on business intelligence programmes in the information technology industry.

 Dr. Akstinaitė holds a master’s degree in Organisational Psychology from King’s College London (UK) and a PhD in Business from the University of Surrey (UK), where she was working on identifying linguistic markers of leader hubris.
 Currently, her research focuses on using at-a-distance analysis methods, including artificial intelligence, to assess specific aspects of one’s leadership behaviour or verbal patterns.
 She is also researching the future of leadership topic.